daiwik-swaminathan/Drone-Simulator/README.md

 source venv/bin/activate
 ```

-Modify the drone script to use the IP address of the database instance.
+Modify the drone script (line 24) to use the IP address of the database instance.
 The drone script will not work as intended otherwise.
+Ensure that cassandra is running in the other EC2 instance.
+Feel free to modify the other configurations of the script to vary the workload.

 ```bash
 cd Simulators